 As a restorative surgery, a facelift does not change your fundamental appearance and cannot stop the aging process.

-A facelift can only be performed surgically; nonsurgical rejuvenation treatments cannot achieve the same results, but may help delay the time at which a facelift becomes appropriate and complement the results of surgery.
+A facelift can only be performed surgically; minimally invasive rejuvenation treatments cannot achieve the same results, but may help delay the time at which a facelift becomes appropriate and complement the results of surgery.

-Some nonsurgical treatments, such as stem cell facelifts, are of unproven benefit.
+Some minimally invasive treatments, such as stem cell facelifts, are of unproven benefit.